AlexDowneyJr/CTFs/HackerOne/Petshop Pro CTF/README.md

 ![Image](images/2.png)

-e create an entry that looks something like this and URL encode it: `[[0, {"logo": "kitten.jpg", "price": -8.95, "name": "Kitten", "desc": "8\"x10\" color glossy photograph of a kitten."}]]`
+We create an entry that looks something like this and URL encode it: `[[0, {"logo": "kitten.jpg", "price": -8.95, "name": "Kitten", "desc": "8\"x10\" color glossy photograph of a kitten."}]]`

 As you can see on BurpSuite, you get the first flag.